carwow/terraform-provider-hirefire/docs/resources/organization.md

 The following attributes are exported:

-- `id` - HireFire's ID of the organization.
+- `id` - The ID of the organization assigned by HireFire.

 ## Import